 - Direct arm work variations – 100 reps per week

 If all else fails and you’re unable to perform the prescribed work, a simple and effective method to add volume to your upper-back work is to include high-volumes of banded pull-aparts, pulldowns, and face pulls.
 This can be accomplished with as few as five minutes a day.

-Helping your clients improve their pull-ups is important, but building resiliency first sets your clients up for longevity.
+Improving your pull-ups is always nice, but building resiliency first sets yourself up for longevity.
 It’s important to remember that training should be an incremental process; there are no quick fixes or short-term programs to get you closer to your goals.